la2050/archive/_projects/2015/have-fun-exercise-and-spend-quality-time-with-the-family-in-a-safe-and-clean-environment.md

   stuck on technology can come and play and run around like kids used to.
 project_image: 'https://img.youtube.com/vi/JrkPrBnN4UI/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/JrkPrBnN4UI'
-'In one to three sentences, please describe your proposal.': >- We want to create a place that kids can play and learn all in the same environment.
-Parents can feel confident that their children will exercise and have fun while still keeping up with school work.
-Kids in a society that are stuck on technology can come and play and run around like kids used to.
 Where will you be working?:
   - San Fernando Valley
   - 'Adventure Playhouse 1116 San Fernando Rd.
 San Fernando, Ca 91340'